javirandor/anthropic-tokenizer/README.md

 * `api_total_tokens_usage`: number of tokens as reported by the API.
 This seems to be always `number_of_tokens + 3`.
 This may include start and end of sentence tokens.
 * `tokenization_correct`: boolean indicating if the tokenized text is equal to the provided text.
 Use this to verify if tokenization can be trusted for a specific string.

+**Choose your model**

+By default, from March 19th, the Haiku model will be used because of speed and price.
+You can use the optional argument `--model [model_handle]` to specify a different model.

 **Keeping track (and share!) your vocabulary**

 By default, the above scripts will create (and append lines to) a file called `anthropic_vocab.jsonl`.
 This file will contain all the tokens you found so far.
 Since tokens can be repeated across inputs, you can consolidate the file to preserve only unique tokens by running: